Frequ777/Workstation/README.md

 Special Thanks to @Furbysz for making script for my website!

 ! --- Warning --- !
-I suggest you using joystix font that you can download with website.
+I suggest you using joystix font that you can download with website!